spring-framework-guru/sfg-blog-posts/spring-boot-ehcache/README.md

-# Using EhCache in Spring Boot
+# Using Ehcache in Spring Boot

-Example project for blog post about using EhCache in Spring Boot applications.
+Example project for blog post about using Ehcache in Spring Boot applications.